renetaBoneva/My-first-Angular-project/README.md

 * Clone the repo from github.
 * Open integrated terminal on green-planet-angular-application directory and run `npm install`.
-* Change directory `cd ../server`
+* Change directory `cd ../server`.
 * Run `node server.js`.
 * Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
+If you don't have it, run `npm install -g @angular/cli`.
-* Change directory `cd ../green-planet-angular-application`
+* Change directory `cd ../green-planet-angular-application`.
 * Run `ng serve` for a dev server.
 * Navigate to `http://localhost:4200/` and reload the page.